dribnet/purvs/README.md

 ## PS2 MDDN 242 2019 - Full Alphabet

+Made some adjustments.

 I added a static triangle that doesn't change throughout.
 I think it adds an interesting look to the design as there is a contrast between the rounded letters and the sharpness of the triangle's points.

 Each of my letters is composed with one arc and one line that work around a triangle.
 The size of the arc is fixed, but the length of the line and location and angles of both arc and line is controlled by eight parameters.